Kia Forte Performance

 - "Kia personnel referred to ‘spirited performance,’ but in truth, there was nothing about the Forte's dynamics that rated as really noteworthy.
 The car's handling is competent and comfortable, and the structure is solid.
 But the Forte doesn't deliver a memorable driving experience." -- Car and Driver (2014)

 Acceleration and Power

-The Forte sedan comes standard with a 1.8-liter four-cylinder engine that produces 148 horsepower.
-A six-speed manual transmission is standard with this engine, and a six-speed automatic is optional.
-A 2.0-liter four-cylinder engine with 173 horsepower is available, which comes with a six-speed automatic.
+The 2015 Kia Forte sedan comes standard with a 1.8-liter four-cylinder engine that makes 145 horsepower.
+This engine is paired with a six-speed manual transmission, and a six-speed automatic is optional.
+A 2.0-liter four-cylinder engine with 173 horsepower is also available in the sedan, and it comes standard with a six-speed automatic transmission.
 Koup and hatchback models come standard with the 2.0-liter engine, while a 201-horsepower, turbocharged, 1.6-liter four-cylinder engine is optional.
-This engine is available with either a six-speed manual or automatic transmission.
-With the base 1.8-liter engine and an automatic transmission, the Forte sedan earns an EPA fuel economy estimate of 25/36 mpg city/highway.
-Models with the 2.0-liter engine get slightly lower estimates, at 24/36 mpg with an automatic transmission.
-These estimates are about average for the class.
+Both Koup engines come standard with a six-speed manual, while the hatchback engines come with both manual and automatic six-speed transmissions, depending on the trim.
+The EPA reports that the base 2015 Forte sedan with a 1.8-liter engine and automatic transmission earns up to 26/39 mpg city/highway, which is good for the class.
+The more powerful 1.6-liter models earn less however, at 22/30 mpg city/highway for the Koup with the automatic transmission.